TSRProject/TSROnto/docs/prjct.md

 ## **Even if this change-during-time seems to be difficult to display in ontological terms, we rely on the abstraction of concepts, starting form nothing less than the F4C.
 When developed, the ontology will be a tool to approach other designers and professionists to deal with this piece of open knowledge.**

 # Research Questions
+*(What we want to inspect and our expectations)*

+As a starting point for our research we started from the Framework For Change Developed by us.

+The Framework for change is also a tool used in the Transition Pathways in the occasion of the European project Horizon2020.

+When adopting the Framework For Change, main goal in the context of a project is the development of:
+- inclusive
+- participated
+- integrated
+projects.

+Therefore, we asked ourselves:

+0) Why do we want to develop an ontology?
+Because it’s an interesting investigation.
+Because this could be a way to develop a vocabulary for semantic mapping (link= [https://en.wikipedia.org/wiki/Semantic_mapper](https://en.wikipedia.org/wiki/Semantic_mapper)) and community dialogue.

+An ontology is the formalization of a classification gathered from a precise terminology, belonging to a precise domain made by textual and machine readable definitions [rif](https://oboacademy.github.io/obook/lesson/ontology-term-use/#explain)

+1) What aspects of the ontology development we want to use to enhance the concept of change in co-design practices?
+Co-designing for a common environment inhabited by different actors is an integral part of the organic procedure for change.
+Therefore we want to enhance a better cooperation and trust building between stakeholders and citizens.

+2) What are the liits of past works that we can hopefully work on? [in progress]

+3) Are we interested in developing a simple Domain Ontology or a Top-Domain one?
+Of course, a top-domain ontology is a long and interesting process.
+As stated before, this project starts as an investigation.